Pumpkin Dessert Recipe

 - 3 teaspoons ground cinnamon

-- 1. In a large bowl, combine the cake mix, butter and egg until crumbly.
+- 1. Preheat oven to 350°.
+Combine cake mix, butter and egg until blended.
 Set aside 2/3 cup for topping.
-Press the remaining crumb mixture into a greased 13-in. x 9-in. baking dish.
+Press remaining crumb mixture into a greased 13x9-in. baking dish.

-- 2. For filling, in a large bowl, combine the pumpkin pie filling, milk and eggs; pour over crust.
+- 2. For filling, combine pumpkin pie filling, milk and eggs; pour over crust.

-- 3. For topping, combine the sugar, flour, cinnamon and reserved crumb mixture; sprinkle over pumpkin layer.
+- 3. For topping, combine sugar, flour, cinnamon and reserved crumb mixture; sprinkle over pumpkin layer.

-- 4. Bake at 350° for 45-50 minutes or until top is golden brown.
-Cool on a wire rack for 1 hour.
-Cover and refrigerate for 2 hours before serving.
+- 4. Bake until top is golden brown, 40-45 minutes.
+Cool on a wire rack 1 hour.
+Cover and refrigerate 2 hours before serving.
 Yield: 12-15 servings.

 1 serving (1 piece) equals 319 calories, 11 g fat (6 g saturated fat), 62 mg cholesterol, 377 mg sodium, 50 g carbohydrate, 2 g fiber, 4 g protein.

 Reviews for Pumpkin Dessert

 "I found this to be just okay.
 It was easy to make, but the pumpkin layer is not sweet at all and has a kind of pasty texture.
 I guess I was expecting it to be more pumpkin pie-ish.
 My husband put whipped cream on his and said it was good.
 Not sure if I would make again."